 - Acanthocytes in the blood

-- Other tests performed include: complete blood count with differential, stool studies, fasting lipid profile
+- Other tests performed include complete blood count with differential, stool studies, and fasting lipid profile.

-- Intestinal biopsy: microscopic evaluation may reveal lipid-laden enterocytes
+- Intestinal biopsy: Histology may reveal lipid-laden enterocytes.